Regularisation Of Service

 Regularisation & Contractual Appointments-

-The question of regularisation of service arose where appointment was regular and appointment is made accordance with regularisation rules, prescription of a qualification subsequent to such regularisation as minimum qualification for the post will not invalidate the appointment by regularisation.
+The question of regularisation of service arose where the appointment was regular and the appointment is made in accordance with regularisation rules, prescription of a qualification subsequent to such regularisation as a minimum qualification for the post will not invalidate the appointment by regularisation.
 Regularisation applied when persons worked for a long period of more than a decade.